buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 My own bias, however, is towards early Buddhism.
 So, while the Abhidhamma Tradition (at least as presented here) doesn't stray _too_ far from the Pāli Canon, there are a couple points throughout the course where differences will be noted.

 The class is structured into 10 "weeks."
 Each week assigns some suttas and other readings for “homework” before the main lecture for that week.
-Each week ends with a breakout session I call the “sutta spotlight” in which we do a closer reading of a related sutta from the _Majjhima Nikaya_ with a guest monastic, before advancing on to the homework for the following "week."
+Each week ends with a breakout session I call the “sutta spotlight” in which we do a closer reading of a related sutta from the _Majjhima Nikāya_ with a guest monastic, before advancing on to the homework for the following "week."

 ### Introduction